Committee and Officer Info

 "If jurisdiction is not clear or the issues exceed the jurisdictional scope of a particular hearing committee, the matter shall be referred to the Due Process Officer for assignment to an appropriate committee.
 An appropriate committee may be fashioned for specific purposes, so long as appropriate University due process procedures are followed."

 Under some circumstances, a matter may come to the Due Process Officer where the matter needs to be adjudicated at Level 1, but there is overlapping jurisdiction between Level 1 review bodies.
-Under these circumstances, the Due Process Officer may fashion an appropriate review of the matter that may omit a first level review, so long as all Level 1 review bodies are permitted an opportunity to be heard a Level 2.
+Under these circumstances, the Due Process Officer may fashion an appropriate review of the matter that may omit a first-level review, so long as all Level 1 review bodies are permitted an opportunity to be heard at Level 2.

 Waiver of Deadlines

 Any deadline described herein may be extended to accommodate extraordinary circumstances, as determined at the discretion of the Due Process Officer.
 The University strives to handle things as efficiently and timely as possible.